- February 7, 2019

 Registration is closed for this event.
 Contact firstname.lastname@example.org to have your name on a waiting list in the event of cancellations.

 George Weigel, Distinguished Senior Fellow of the Ethics and Public Policy Center, is a Catholic theologian and one of America’s leading public intellectuals.
 He holds EPPC’s William E. Simon Chair in Catholic Studies.

 Lee Oser is a novelist and professor of religion and literature at the College of the Holy Cross in Worcester, Mass.
 Professor Oser has published three books of literary criticism and three novels, most recently Oregon Confetti, named by Commonweal Magazine as one of its top books of 2017.

-Dr. James Keating is Director of the Humanities Program and an associate professor of theology at Providence College.
+James Keating is the Director of the Providence College Humanities Program and an associate professor of theology at Providence College.

 Fr.
 Bernard Healey is Pastor of Our Lady of Mercy Church and Director of the Rhode Island Catholic Conference.